 Sex/Porn addiction is a growing problem and society isn’t yet educated about what is involved or how it comes about.
 It’s likely that your partner is unaware that they are addicted.
 It’s important for both to realise that this addiction is a health issue, not a moral issue.
-Discovering your partner is a sex/porn addict is often likened to them having an affair.
-The difference though is that affairs can be a symptom of unresolved issues within the relationship, whereas addiction will have been present long before you met your partner (even if the acting out behaviours weren’t).
+Discovering your partner is addicted to sex/porn is often likened to them having an affair.
+The difference though is that affairs can be a symptom of unresolved issues within the relationship, whereas addiction will have been present long before you met your partner (even if the sexual behaviours weren’t).
 Unlike an affair, there are no points of reference – it’s unlikely that you know of a friend/family member/colleague who has been through the same experience.
 This is not written about in the media or acted in television programmes or films.

 You might be thinking:

 - Has any of our relationship been real?

 - Have you ever loved me?